Ze-Michelle-Sun/IMDB-Web-Scraping-and-Analysis/README.md

 ●	Create a Pandas Dataframe to hold the info scraped (movie, years imdb_ratings, metascore, votes)

-●	Write the Pandas Dataframe to a CSV
+●	Write the Pandas Dataframe to a CSV file

 ## Visualize the data with matplotlib